Edward S. Farrow

-Edward Samuel Farrow (April 20, 1855 – September 8, 1926) was a United States Army officer, author, and educator best known for his contributions to military training and reference works in the late 19th and early 20th centuries. born in Worcester County, Maryland, was an author and a commander in the American Indian Wars of the late 19th century.
+Edward Samuel Farrow (April 20, 1855 in Snow Hill, Maryland – September 8, 1926) was a United States Army officer, author, and educator best known for his contributions to military training and reference works in the late 19th and early 20th centuries.

+He was a commander in the American Indian Wars of the late 19th century.
 He is particularly known for his service in the Sheepeater Indian War.
-Farrow was a graduate of the West Point Military Academy in 1876, and was a commanding officer of Indian Scouts in the Departments of the Columbia.
+Farrow was a graduate of the West Point Military Academy in 1876, and was a commanding officer of Indian Scouts in the Department of the Columbia.
 He went on to become Assistant Instructor of Tactics at the US Military Academy (West Point), and published prolifically on the subject of Native American Indians, Military Training, and Mountain Scouting.